postgrespro/pg_probackup/README.md

 * PostgreSQL 9.5, 9.6, 10, 11, 12;

 As compared to other backup solutions, `pg_probackup` offers the following benefits that can help you implement different backup strategies and deal with large amounts of data:
 * Incremental backup: page-level incremental backup allows you to save disk space, speed up backup and restore.
-With three different incremental modes you can plan the backup strategy in accordance with your data flow
+With three different incremental modes, you can plan the backup strategy in accordance with your data flow.
 * Validation: automatic data consistency checks and on-demand backup validation without actual data recovery
-* Verification: on-demand verification of PostgreSQL instance via dedicated command `checkdb`
+* Verification: on-demand verification of PostgreSQL instance with the `checkdb` command.
-* Retention: managing WAL archive and backups in accordance with retention policies - Time and/or Redundancy based, with two retention methods: `delete expired` and `merge expired`.
-Additionally you can design you own retention policy by setting `time to live` for backups
+* Retention: managing WAL archive and backups in accordance with retention policy.
+You can configure retention policy based on recovery time or the number of backups to keep, as well as specify `time to live` (TTL) for a particular backup.
+Expired backups can be merged or deleted.
 * Parallelization: running backup, restore, merge, delete, verificaton and validation processes on multiple parallel threads
 * Compression: storing backup data in a compressed state to save disk space
-* Deduplication: saving disk space by not copying the not changed non-data files ('_vm', '_fsm', etc)
+* Deduplication: saving disk space by not copying unchanged non-data files, such as `_vm` or `_fsm`
-* Remote operations: backup PostgreSQL instance located on remote machine or restore backup on it
+* Remote operations: backing up PostgreSQL instance located on a remote system or restoring a backup remotely
-* Backup from replica: avoid extra load on the master server by taking backups from a standby
+* Backup from standby: avoid extra load on master by taking backups from a standby server
-* External directories: add to backup content of directories located outside of the PostgreSQL data directory (PGDATA), such as scripts, configs, logs and pg_dump files
+* External directories: backing up files and directories located outside of the PostgreSQL `data directory` (PGDATA), such as scripts, configuration files, logs, or SQL dump files.
-* Backup Catalog: get list of backups and corresponding meta information in `plain` or `json` formats
+* Backup Catalog: get list of backups and corresponding meta information in plain text or JSON formats
-* Archive Catalog: get list of all WAL timelines and corresponding meta information in `plain` or `json` formats
+* Archive catalog: getting the list of all WAL timelines and the corresponding meta information in plain text or JSON formats
 * Partial Restore: restore only the specified databases or exclude the specified databases from restore.

 To manage backup data, `pg_probackup` creates a backup catalog.
 This directory stores all backup files with additional meta information, as well as WAL archives required for [point-in-time recovery](https://postgrespro.com/docs/postgresql/current/continuous-archiving.html).
 You can store backups for different instances in separate subdirectories of a single backup catalog.